 The dissipation of pore water pressure under the footing is to be presented on a graph.
-To do so the mesh layer can either be drawn on top of the contour layer, or the contour layer can be turned off, as done here.

-- In the 🖵 Treeview turn off the display of the Contours layer. - Select the node on the centreline under the footing as before.

-Utilities Graph Wizard... • With the Time history option selected click Next
+- In the 🛄 Treeview turn off the display of the Contours layer. - Select the node on the centreline under the footing as before. - With the Time history option selected click Next